levkk/rwf/examples/orm/README.md

 ## Database migrations

-Rum has built-in migrations for managing the schema of your database in a controlled manner.
+Rwf has built-in migrations for managing the schema of your database in a controlled manner.
 Migrations are applied sequentially, and each migration is executed inside a transaction for atomicity.

 ### Writing migrations

-Currently Rum doesn't have a CLI (yet) to generate migrations, but creating one is easy.
+Currently Rwf doesn't have a CLI (yet) to generate migrations, but creating one is easy.
 Migrations are SQL files which contain queries.
 To add a migration, create the a folder called `migrations` and place in it two files:

 - the "up" migration
 - the "down" migration